xljxlj975-lgtm/my-english-tool/README.md

   error_sentence text not null,
-  correct_sentence text not null, explanation text, type mistake_type not null default 'uncategorized', status mistake_status not null default 'unlearned', next_review_at timestamptz not null, review_stage integer not null default 0, review_count integer not null default 0
+  correct_sentence text not null, explanation text, status mistake_status not null default 'unlearned', next_review_at timestamptz not null, review_stage integer not null default 0, review_count integer not null default 0, content_type content_type not null default 'mistake', last_reviewed_at timestamptz
 );
 ```

-> ℹ️ If you prefer not to create custom enum types, you can use `text` columns with check constraints instead.
+> ℹ️ If you prefer not to create custom enum types (like `mistake_status` or `content_type`), you can use `text` columns with check constraints instead.
 Ensure Row Level Security is disabled or policies allow your service role key to read/write.

 ## Project Structure